KWB-R/fakin/content/talk/2018-09-21_brownbag/index.md

 # Abstract and optional shortened version.
 abstract = "What is FAKIN?
 What is rearch data management?
-An introduction for all colleagues" abstract_short = "What is FAKIN?
+An introduction for all colleagues"

+# Summary.
+An optional shortened abstract.
+summary = "What is FAKIN?
 What is rearch data management?
 An introduction for all colleagues"

 # Name of event and optional event URL.
 event = "Brownbag (Kompetenzzentrum Wasser Berlin gGmbH)" event_url = ""